Nine days of hiking through Switzerland's famed Berner Oberland.

 A strenuous hiking tour through one of Switzerland's most famous regions.

-Our self-guided traverse through Switzerland’s most classic terrain, the Berner Oberland Traverse, is a fabulous introduction to hiking the Alps for those with a good level of fitness.
-From chalet style inns and grand, art deco hotels in such renowned destinations as Grindelwald, the carless villages of Wengen and Murren, the tiny settlement of Griesalp in the remote Kiental, the quiet resort village of Kandersteg and the alpine villages of Adelboden and Lenk in the pastoral Saanenland, this trek gives the hiker the opportunity to see the very heart of the Alps.
+Our self-guided traverse through Switzerland’s most classic terrain, the Berner Oberland Trek, is a fabulous introduction to hiking the Alps for those with a good level of fitness.
+From chalet style inns and grand, art deco hotels in such renowned destinations as Grindelwald, the carless villages of Wengen and Murren, the tiny settlement of Griesalp in the remote Kiental, and the quiet resort village of Kandersteg this hiking tour gives the hiker the opportunity to see the very heart of the Alps.

 Transfer to Interlaken, a bustling alpine center at the gateway of the Berner Oberland.
 Interlaken is lively, with horse drawn carriges, folk evenings, lake steamers, numerous shops and restaurants, and mountain excursions, all vying for the tourist’s attention.
 Overnight in a four star hotel in the center of town.